AlaskanFox444/AlaskanFox444/README.md

 Ooh, black and yellow!
 Let's shake it up a little.
 Barry!
 Breakfast is ready!
-Ooming!
+Coming!
 Hang on a second.
 Hello?
 - Barry?
 - Adam?
-- Oan you believe this is happening?
+- Can you believe this is happening?
 - I can't.
 I'll pick you up.
 Looking sharp.
 Use the stairs.
 Your father